Adricarpin/Flask-REST-API/README.md

 - ```requirements.txt```

-In is file you can see the requirements for running the code.
+In is file you can see the packages I use in my environment for running the code.
 It is not mandatory to have the exactly same versions.

 - ```templates``` folder